-Heating, ventilation and air-conditioning (HVAC) systems provide us year-round indoor comfort, but contribute to staggering levels of energy consumption and greenhouse gas emissions.
-In Hong Kong, some 90% of the city’s electricity is consumed in buildings – around 60% of the city's emissions.
+While heating, ventilation and air-conditioning (HVAC) systems provide us year-round indoor comfort, they also contribute to staggering levels of energy consumption and greenhouse gas emissions.

-While only a small fraction of Hong Kong's 40,000 buildings are classed as energy efficient, over half of them are classed as ‘sick buildings’ - exposing occupants to health issues and discomfort due to building-related factors such as poor ventilation or indoor temperatures.
+In Hong Kong, for example, while only 40,000 buildings are classed as energy efficient, over half of them are classed as ‘sick buildings’ – exposing occupants to health issues and discomfort due to building-related factors such as poor ventilation or indoor temperatures.

 What is Neuron?